trinsic-id/v2-sdk/docs/cli/demo.md

 ### Steps to Run
 - Click the green Run button
 - Follow [walkthrough](./vaccination-cli.md)

-** A couple of gotchas:**

-- If you resize this window, make sure to reload the page.
+- Note: If you resize this window, make sure to reload the page.
 If not, the CLI will have display problems.